sydasif/python-book/docs/source/03_collection/04_dict.md

     print(v)
 ```

-This loop iterates over the values in the dictionary, providing direct access to each value.
-This is particularly useful when you need to perform operations or analysis based on the values alone.
-For a comprehensive exploration that involves both keys and values, the `.items()` method is a go-to choice:
+This loop prints each value in the dictionary.
+To iterate over both keys and values, use the `.items()` method:

 ```python
 # Example Usage